gravitational/teleport/rfd/0037-desktop-access-protocol.md

 ```

 Some messages passed to the TDP client via a FastPath Frame warrant a response, which can be sent from the TDP client to the server with this message.
-At the time of writing this message is used to send responses to RemoteFX frames, which occasionally demand such, but in theory it can be used to carry
+At the time of writing this message is used to send responses to RemoteFX frames, which occasionaly demand such, but in theory it can be used to carry
 any raw RDP response message intended to be written directly into the TDP server-side's RDP connection.

 #### 31 - RDP Connection Activated